mposolda/keycloak-freeipa-docker/README.md

 Other testing users are:
 `jduke` with password `Secret123` or `admin` with password `SomePassword123` (as long as you didn't change PASSWORD variable in "docker run" command above) .

+To check the configuration of federation provider, go to [http://ipa.example.test:29080/auth/admin](http://ipa.example.test:29080/auth/admin) , login as admin/admin and verify how is Federation provider configured.